-Generate New Ideas in Your Team – Creativity Techniques with a Difference
+Generate New Ideas in Your Team – These Creativity Techniques Make a Difference

 by Andrew O'Connell, 23.05.2015

 Whether in design or content: creativity is fuel for the successful processing of projects.
 Employees are allowed to get a little crazy in order to come up with original ideas.
 But a spontaneous "Be creative!" doesn't always work.
 Creativity techniques can be helpful in finding ideas.
 Especially when a solution is needed quickly.
 With the help of these creativity techniques, flashes of inspiration often turn into successful innovations.